Diaconate Formation Program

 The academic formation process is organized through a Diploma in Theological Studies program.
 That curriculum encompasses ten foundational studies in the Old Testament, New Testament, Christology, Ecclesiology, Theological Anthropology, Moral Theology and Ethics, Pastoral Ministry, Liturgy, Sacraments, and Spirituality.
 Candidates engage in graded academic work for credit through the Toronto School of Theology.

-The pastoral formation process involves courses in pastoral ministry, counselling and spiritual direction as part of the diploma program.
+The pastoral formation process involves pastoral ministry, counselling and spiritual direction as part of the diploma program.
 In addition, in preparation for their charitable ministry, the men participate in a minimum six-month Supervised Pastoral Placement Experience under the guidance of a supervisor.
 Ministerial development will seek to increase their awareness of social concerns and to prepare them for the various liturgical rites.
-To improve their future ministry of preaching, candidates are expected to prepare homilies and preach in their parishes at week-day Masses on a regular basis with the permission of the bishop.
+In preparation for the ministry of preaching, candidates are expected to participate in an ongoing proclamation and preaching practicum at the seminary beginning in year one, and in their third year preaching reflections at a daily Mass in their parishes.
 Finally, candidates engage in liturgical praxis preparing them for their roles in liturgy.